Your ad could be here - Reach CV/ML engineers

 GaussNoise

-The actual probability of each specific transform being applied to the original image is:
+The actual probability of each transform being applied to the original image is the product of all probability layers:

 RandomRotate90